nwinkler/bookmarklet/README.md

 # TODO

-* Check for file type/grammar JavaScript
-* Show a message after creating the bookmarklet
 * Offer to include jQuery
+* Avoid inserting strange character into the editor after pressing Ctrl-Alt-B